 Clallam Transit buses originate at the Gateway Transit Center at 123 E Front Street Port Angeles, WA 98362.
 Bring small bills and quarters as drivers can not make change.
 Buses come equipped with a bike rack (most have space for 3 bikes).

-IMPORTANT NOTE: Clallam Transit does NOT offer Sunday service, service on most nationally-recognized holidays, and there is reduced service on Saturdays.
+IMPORTANT NOTE: Clallam Transit does NOT offer Sunday service (with the exception of the Strait Shot that services Seattle through the Bainbridge Island Ferry every day of the week), service on most nationally-recognized holidays, and there is reduced service on Saturdays.